The Best Pub Food in Every State

 Lucky’s Taproom & Eatery, Dayton

-There are a ton of great food-centric watering holes in my home state, but I’m following my heart here and going with Lucky’s Taproom & Eatery in Dayton.
+There are a ton of great food-centric watering holes in Ohio, but we’re following our hearts here and going with Lucky’s Taproom & Eatery in Dayton.
 They have one of the best beer lists in the city, often featuring rarities and special releases, and their menu of hearty pub fare is comforting and delicious.
 Try the beer-battered chicken and waffles!

 The Tavern, Tulsa